Brilliant Engineers. Adrenaline Seeking Designers. We’re the ultimate left brain/right brain company.

 Extreme Engineering wins very first IAAPA Expo Asia award for Best Exhibit on their Cloud Coaster roller coaster.

 Extreme Engineering wins its 16th industry award for “Best New Product Concept” at IAAPA on the Surfin Tsunami, the world’s only standup surfboard roller coaster.

 Extreme Engineering offers new attractions and fabrication services for 2022.

 Although 2022 will have some challenges ahead, it will also come with great opportunities.
 This year has already kicked off strong, as Extreme Engineering is apart of some major projects that will be disclosed soon, including debuting brand new attractions, fabrication for new parks and strategic partnerships in the amusement industry.
-Extreme Engineering has also partnered with other major manufacturers, providing ride vehicles for interactive attractions, gags for stunt shows, large screens and roller coaster components.
+Extreme Engineering has also partnered with other major manufacturers, providing ride vehicles for interactive attractions, large steel structures, gags for stunt shows and roller coaster components.